 3 Books Like The House in the Cerulean Sea

-If you like the academic boarding school setting, then be sure to check out our list of 20 great books about magical schools.
+If you like the academic boarding school setting, then be sure to check out our list of 20 great books about magical schools or our discussion guide for Fourth Wing (which features a deadly dragon academy).
 For some more found family and kinda dangerous kids, try Nothing to See Here.

 The Amulet of Samarkand, Jonathan Stroud

 This book is the first in the Bartimaeus series, so if you like it, there are two more coming at you.
 This is a good read-alike for The House in the Cerulean Sea if you are keen for more themes of magical suppression and hierarchical power dynamics.

 Nathaniel is a boy magician-in-training, sold to the government by his birth parents at the age of five and sent to live as an apprentice to a master.
 His master is a cold, condescending mid-level magician in a Britain where powerful magicians rule all.
 Nathaniel seeks to avenge his situation by summoning the 5,000 year old Djinn Bartimaeus.
 So, naturally, things go sideways.

 The book is smart, engaging and full of good humor.

 Sunny is a Nigerian-American whose family has just moved back to Nigeria.
 Because she’s American, and an albino, she struggles to fit in.
 But once she befriends Orlu and Chichi, she comes to learn that she has magical power.
 She joins a community of the elusive Leopard People, where they help you turn your worst defect into your greatest asset (magic-wise).

 Sunny has a loving family, so she isn’t an orphan of the Cerulean sea.
 But in her world, magic has been forced underground and there are a lot of secrets being kept by everyone in the story.